magento/devdocs/guides/v2.0/migration/migration-tool-upgrade.md

 * TOC
 {:toc}

+## Why do I need to upgrade?

+To make sure the versions of your current Magento 2 installation and the Data Migration Tool match exactly, you may need to upgrade the Tool.

 ## Prerequisites {#data-migrate-prereq}

-Before you upgrade, you must:
+Before upgrading the Data Migration Tool, you must:

-*	Upgrade your Magento software
+*	Upgrade your Magento software to get the latest version

 *	Back up the `vendor/magento/data-migration-tool` directory

-* Verify the versions of Magento 2 and Data Migration Tool match exactly
+* Make sure the Data Migration Tool version matches the Magento application version

 ### Upgrade your Magento software {#data-migrate-upgr-magento}